glxxyxafonso/whatbeato.uk/content/posts/2025-01-26-the-first-perfect-computer.markdown

 ## Conclusion

 I hope you enjoyed this blog.
 I’ve been having a lot of fun fixing, improving, and playing with this machine, which I consider a piece of retro computing history.
 Feel free to reach out if you have questions or comments or want to chat about Amigas; check my contacts page for details.
 I hang around [Bluesky](https://bsky.app/profile/celso.bsky.social) these days.
+There's also a [Two Stop Bits thread](https://twostopbits.com/item?id=5258).

 [launch]: https://www.youtube.com/watch?v=_QST1ZAJ29o
 [history]: https://en.wikipedia.org/wiki/History_of_the_Amiga